refinedev/refine/documentation/blog/2023-03-15-refine-vs-blitzjs.md

 ## Data providers

-### refine
+### Refine

-refine comes with a fake data provider that is perfect for testing or creating some pages where you would need some placeholder data.
+Refine comes with a fake data provider that is perfect for testing or creating some pages where you would need some placeholder data.

 It is a simple REST API endpoint that contains sample data about users, posts, products, categories, etc., and can be accessed via [api.fake-rest.refine.dev](http://api.fake-rest.refine.dev).